 Take Karuizawa and Port Ellen for example:

-Karuizawa Distillery closed in 2001, before the recent boom in Japanese whisky’s popularity.
+Based in Miyota, Karuizawa Distillery was founded in 1955.
+Whilst it was open, it was the smallest whisky distillery in Japan.
+It closed in 2001, before the recent boom in Japanese whisky’s popularity, and the land on which the distillery stood has since been sold.
+In the decades since the closure of Karuizawa, public interest in the brand has really taken off.
+Famous for their particularly rich sherry cask matured expressions, Karuizawa whisky is as delectable as it is exclusive.
 Rumour has it that there are now only 50 casks of Karuizawa whisky left in the whole world, causing demand, and prices, to skyrocket!

 Origins of the Species

 As whisky appreciation has spread across the globe, a whole world of whisky production has followed.
 Scotch still dominates the market – both in retail and at auction – however it’s becoming increasingly common for people to collect whiskies from one lesser known whisky producing country.
 So, if you’ve got a souvenir bottling from a far flung craft distillery, it may well appreciate in value.

 Indian and Taiwanese whiskies have begun to flourish in recent years.
 While these whiskies have really only started to take off this past decade, their popularity is sure to continue to increase.
 Both countries create whiskies with particularly distinct flavour profiles.
 Whiskies from India are particularly sweet and aromatic, whereas whiskies from Taiwan are known for their tropical, fruity flavours.

 We would recommend adding various whiskies from around the globe to your collection.
 Even if you have no intention of selling it, tasting whiskies from all over the world increases your appreciation for the complexities of each dram.
 You can really see the impact that the climate a whisky originates from has on the overall flavour of an expression.

 Age Is Just A Number